hermonochy/Rescueland/The timeline of Resueland history.md

 ## 2 ADOTR: The Launch of the First Spaceship

-Rescueland successfully launches its first spaceship, designed for scientific research and exploration of the multiverse beyond their home planet.
+Rescueland successfully launched its first spaceship, designed for scientific research and exploration of the multiverse beyond their home planet.

 ## 4 ADOTR: The First Successful Entry of Another Multiverse

-Rescueland successfully builds and sends a ship with enogh range to enter another multiverse and dimension, revealing just how big their world was.
+Rescueland successfully built and sent a ship with enogh range to enter another multiverse and dimension, revealing just how big their world was.

 ## 8 ADOTR: Discovery of Bad Guy Land

-Bad Guy Land is discovered.
-Initial scouting missions report alarming developments: enslaved inhabitants, brutal governance, and a culture steeped in warfare.
-Tensions rise as the looming threat of Bad Guy Land becomes apparent.
+Bad Guy Land was discovered.
+Initial scouting missions reported alarming developments: enslaved inhabitants, brutal governance, and a culture steeped in warfare.
+Tensions rose as the looming threat of Bad Guy Land became apparent.

 ## 14 ADOTR: Discovery of Computerland